Tsquare17/SpeakFriend/README.md

 # Speak Friend and Enter

-A simple password management system.
+A simple account / password management system.